 Overview of Male Infertility

-Infertility affects about 15% of couples, with male factors contributing in up to 50% of cases.
+Infertility means not being able to conceive after 6 months to a year of regular, unprotected intercourse.
+It affects about 15% of couples, and a male factor contributes in roughly 30–50% of cases — affecting about 1 in 12 men.
 Male infertility occurs when a man has difficulty fathering a child due to problems with sperm production, sperm function, or delivery.
 At Advanced Urology, we understand the personal and emotional impact of infertility and provide state-of-the-art evaluation and treatment options tailored to your needs.

 Causes of Male Infertility